intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-privacy-partitioning.md

 Applying privacy partitioning to an existing or new system or protocol requires the following steps:

-1. Identify all types of information used or exposed in a system or protocol, some of which may be user-identifying.
+1. Identify the types of information used or exposed in a system or protocol, some of which can be used to identity a user or correlate to other contexts.
 1. Partition different types of user-identifying information across contexts to minimize the amount of user-identifying information in any single context.